PART 1 - Navigating Neurodiversity: My Daughter's Perspective on Living with Disabilities

 Nicole - Even how I do things.
 Because I might have a different way of doing something than others.
 Sometimes a boss or teacher might say, that's not how you are suppose to do it.
 But you're thinking... does it matter, the answer is right anyway.
 They want you to do it their way, that's hard.

 Question 7: It is important to understand the significance of remembering as much as possible of what you are taught or are learning.
-For instance, do you believe it's crucial, and expected on the job, to have immediate recall of something you learned in college or that was discusssed a while back?
+For instance, do you believe it's crucial, and expected on the job, to have immediate recall of something you learned in college or that was discuss a while back?
 Does the work environment frown on persons needing time to recall something?

 Nicole - Yes, and also that is what happens a lot.
 People just can't do it at the table.
 They say, I'll look into that and get back to you.
 I was thinking the other day that ADHD or ASD can be a super power as well.
 Your brain just builds these crazy pathways to problem solve.
 But it can be frustrating for others who can't keep up with that thought process.
 So you have to balance it within the construct of other people.